QAFerenc/BankGUITest_JavaScript-Cypress-Cucumber/README.md

      - Automated Test : tests those are executed frequently.
 They are described with Cucumber syntax below.

-                        Video links of the Automated Tests are at the relevant sections below
+                        Video links of the Automated Tests are given at the relevant Automated Tests sections below

 1. Manual Tests :